-The session was closed (possibly by the administrator) through a destroy request.
+The session was closed (possibly by the administrator) through a client destroy request.

-The session was closed by the administrator through JMX.
+The session was closed on the Server side, via software or by the administrator.

 An unexpected error occurred on the Server while the session was in activity.